bilelsgh/ranked_retrieval_cs3245/README.txt

 search.py       - This file helps to evaluate single term queries and outputs the docID that matches the query. (example: a AND b OR c, but not ab AND bc OR cd) dictionary.txt  - This file contains the sorted Terms, Document Frequency and Offset to find the corresponding posting lists of the terms. postings.txt    - This file contains the list of DocID for the individual Terms that we have extracted.
-Additionally skip pointers are also appended to speed up the search process.

-== Statement of individual work ==
+Additionally skip pointers are also appended to speed up the search process. all_docid.txt   - The docID universe so that we are able to evaluate NOT a query == Statement of individual work ==

 Please put a "x" (without the double quotes) into the bracket of the appropriate statement.